surhud004/surhud004/README.md

 ### Hello, friend 👋
 My name is Surhud (/sur-hood/).
-I graduated from Lakehead University, Canada in May 2020 with a Master's degree in Computer Science.
 As an enthusiastic and creative developer, I build simple, colourful and beautiful responsive web applications and some amazingly cool Android applications.

 😄 **Pronouns:** He/Him